CoinSpot Cryptocurrency Exchange

 The developments on Ethereum have led to an industry standard for cryptocurrency tokens called ERC20.
 This is a set of measurements for a cryptocurrency to allow for greater compatibility between multiple digital assets.

 These standards are very useful.
 Just like a train needs to be exactly wide enough to ride on its rails, cryptocurrencies need to have exactly the right programming to fit into wallets and be easily transferred.

-By creating the ERC20 standard, coins can start off with the right match and more easily become popular and widely used.
-So far, countless new ERC20 tokens have been built on Ethereum.
+By creating the ERC20 standard, coins are more accessible and transferable, which leads to a wider user base and increased popularity.
+So far, countless ERC20 tokens have been built on Ethereum.

 finder.com.au is one of Australia's leading comparison websites.
 We compare from a wide set of banks, insurers and product issuers.
 We value our editorial independence and follow editorial guidelines.